“The EU General Data Protection Regulation (GDPR) is the most important change in data privacy regulation in 20 years”

 The legislation applies to any organisation that provides a service or product to citizens within the European Union (EU), regardless of where they are based in the world.

-ENQUIRE ONLINE for no obligation advice on GDPR (General Data Protection Regulation).
+ENQUIRE ONLINE today for no obligation advice on the General Data Protection Regulation (GDPR).

-Should there be a loss of data for which you can be blamed, then the Information Commissioners Office (ICO) who currently manage data protection have increased powers under GDPR to impose heavier sanctions than they have previously, including very expensive fines for the most serious breaches.
+Should there be a loss of data for which you can be blamed then the Information Commissioners Office (ICO), who currently manage data protection, have increased powers under GDPR to impose heavier sanctions than they have previously, including substantial fines for the most serious breaches.

 We have gathered answers to the most popular questions surrounding the General Data Protection Regulation – which can be seen below:

 The GDPR was brought into force on 25th May 2018.
 This replaces all previous data protection legislation - including the Data Protection Act 1998.